-raising a Bearded Dragon
+Raising a Bearded Dragon

 Picking a Healthy dragon

 When you first get a baby dragon you should look to make sure you are getting a healthy one.
 First and possibly the easiest thing to look for is an active dragon with his head up and alert, you don't want to get a lethargic dragon that doesn't move a lot as it may be stressed or sick.
 Another key to look for is any visible scaring or missing appendages such as toes or missing tips of the tails (Dragons to not regrow appendages so if it is missing the tip of its tail or some toes they will not grow back).
 If they do have injuries look to make sure they are healed and not infected or fresh injuries.
-One more thing to watch out for and avoid is runny eyes, noses or any kind of puss or mucus on their face as these are signs of an unhealthy bearded dragon.
+Other things to watch out for and avoid are runny eyes, noses or any kind of puss or mucus on their face as these are signs of an unhealthy bearded dragon.

 Now that you know what to look for in a dragon, you need to figure out how to set up their habitat!
-Here are some of the items you will need:
+Here are some of the basic items you will need: